fogus/spiel/pyramidenspiel/initiative/README.markdown

-*Initiative* is a drafting and fencing game where one player attempts to play a pyramid that his or her opponent cannot parry.
+*Initiative* is an abstract fencing game of perfect information where one player attempts to place a pyramid that his or her opponent cannot parry.

 Gameplay
 --------